 Do the tax laws encourage gifts (either during the donor’s lifetime or on death) to a charity, public foundation or similar entity, and how do the relevant tax rules apply?

-a.
-Donations to charitable institutions or trusts of a public character exempted from tax under Section 88 of the Inland Revenue Ordinance may be deducted from up to 35% of the assessable income or proﬁts of the donor for salaries tax, proﬁts tax or personal assessment purposes, provided that the aggregate donations must be HK$100 or more.
+Donations to charitable institutions or trusts of a public character may qualify for a tax deduction up to 35% of the assessable income or proﬁts of the donor for salaries tax, proﬁts tax or personal assessment purposes, provided that the aggregate donation must be HK$100 or above.

 Are taxes other than those described above imposed on individuals and, if so, how do they apply?

-a.
-With a few exceptions, every person carrying on business in Hong Kong must register the business with the Inland Revenue Department and pay the required fee and levy.
+With a few exceptions, every person carrying on business in Hong Kong must register the business with the IRD and pay the required fee and levy.
 Business operators may select business registration certiﬁcates that are valid for one year or three years.

-b.
-Stamp duty is also chargeable on instruments (ie those specified in the First Schedule to the Stamp Duty Ordinance) relating to the transfer of interest involving Hong Kong stock.
-Ad valorem stamp duty is chargeable on the contract notes for the sale and purchase of Hong Kong stock at the rate of 0.1% of the consideration (or the market value if it is higher) for each of the buyer and the seller.
-In the case of a gift, contract notes are not required, instrument of transfer is chargeable to a fixed duty of HKD5 each plus the full ad valorem stamp duty by reference to the value of shares.
+AVD is chargeable on contract notes for the sale and purchase of Hong Kong stock.
+With effect from 1 August 2021, AVD is chargeable on the contract notes at the rate of 0.13% of the consideration (or the market value if it is higher) payable by each of the buyer and the seller.
+In the case of a voluntary disposition where contract notes are not required, the instrument of transfer is chargeable to HK$5 each plus 0.26% of the payable on the value of shares.